 Irish Grand National 2020 Cancelled

 The Irish Grand National is one of the biggest races on the National Hunt calendar in Ireland.
-Irish racing, the last in Europe to remain running (behind closed doors) is not the latest sports casualty of the global Coronavirus pandemic.
+Irish racing, the last in Europe to remain running (behind closed doors) is not the latest sports casualty of the global lockdowns.
 The annual contest usually takes place on Easter Monday at Fairyhouse.

 Like the other Grand National races in the UK and Ireland, the Irish equivalent is also a gruelling contest, run over 3m5f.
 Stamina is a key attribute horses need to be successful in the race.

 Racing will not resume until April 19 at the very earliest.
 That date is set to be reviewed in due course.
 With the Irish Grand National meeting scheduled for the April 11-13, the Easter weekend Festival has been lost.